On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: System Model and Preliminaries

-\emph{Discussions:} The orthogonalization plays a central role in OAMP.
-It guarantees the error Gaussianity of an iterative process \cite{Ma2016, Takeuchi2017}.
-Using the error Gaussianity, we can accurately characterize an iterative process via transfer functions.
-In fact, the performance of the orthogonalized estimator (e.g. $\gamma_t$ and $\phi_t$) is locally worse than the un-orthogonalized estimator (e.g. $\hat{\gamma}_t$ and $\hat{\phi}_t$).
-However, we will show that the orthogonalized iterative process converges to a globally (e.g. capacity/MMSE~\cite{Barbier2018b, Kabashima2006} for coded/uncoded LUIS) optimal solution.
-On the contrary, if we directly use un-orthogonalized estimators for an iterative process, we may obtain better local transfer functions, but the iterative process cannot be characterized by the local transfer functions due to the correlation problem.
-As a result, its global performance is generally worse than the orthogonalized iterative process.
+\emph{Discussions:} The orthogonalization plays a central role in OAMP, as it guarantees the error Gaussianity of an iterative process \cite{Ma2016, Takeuchi2017}.
+This Gaussianity enables us to accurately characterize the iterative process using transfer functions.
+In fact, the performance of the orthogonalized estimators (e.g., $\gamma_t$ and $\phi_t$) may be locally inferior to that of the un-orthogonalized estimators (e.g., $\hat{\gamma}_t$ and $\hat{\phi}_t$).
+However, we will demonstrate that the orthogonalized iterative process converges to a globally optimal solution, such as the replica capacity or MMSE \cite{Barbier2018b, Tulino2013, Kabashima2006}, for coded or uncoded LUIS.
+On the contrary, if we directly use un-orthogonalized estimators for an iterative process, we may obtain better local transfer functions.
+However, due to the correlation problem, the iterative process cannot be accurately characterized by these local transfer functions.
+Consequently, its global performance is generally worse than the orthogonalized iterative process.